 Concerns and complaints will arise as you listen to conversations.
 One of the reasons you went into social media was to resolve these.
-Always be understanding of their situation and seek to learn more.
-Thank them for letting you know, apologize when required, and ask how you can help.
+Always be understanding of the situation and seek to learn more.
+Thank your customers for letting you know, apologize when required, and ask how you can help.